minomy13/basic-api/README.md

 ### DEV

 At first there is the 'dev' script.
 When you are developing, its very helpful, because its restarting the server everytime you are saving a file.
 Thats 'nodemon'.
-Simply run `npm run dev`.
+If this package isn't installed on your system, please install it with the command `npm i nodemon -g`.
+Then you can simply run `npm run dev`.

 ### START